 This past March marked the 96th anniversary of the very first section of the Appalachian Trail opening.
 That 13.
 5 mile section linked Bear Mountain, New York, to Harriman State Park in Arden, New York.
-The Appalachian Trail stretches from Georgia to Maine, and Connecticut
+The Appalachian Trail (AT) stretches from Georgia to Maine, and Connecticut.

 In Falls Village the Trail passes by the massive canal built in 1851 (and never used) which serves as another reminder of the area’s industrial past.

 In Kent, the Trail passes through the Schaghticoke Indian Reservation, which was established in the 18th century and is still active.
 On Bear Mountain, once thought to be the highest point in Connecticut, is a stone monument built more than 100 years ago and reconstructed to its present form in the fall of 1983.

 For up to date info on the trails, parking and activities check out the Connecticut Chapter of the Appalachian Trail Club.